mzeuner/ex-of-prog-paradigms/object_oriented_in_Java/TestDna.md

 and *0* if there is no such *L*.

-- **Example 1**: The DNA sequence `AAACCC` has an overlap of length 3 with `CCCCGATT`, but no overlap of lengths 4 or longer.
+- **Example 1**: The DNA sequence `AAACCC` has an overlap of length 3 with `CCCCGATT`, but no overlap of length 4 or longer.
 - **Example 2**: `AAACCC` has no overlap with `GTACCC` or `GGGCCCTTT`.

 - **Example 3**: `AAACCC` overlaps with `ACCC`.
 In fact, it overlaps completely,